Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 - Read Repair

 When a client makes a read from several nodes in parallel, it can detect stale responses.
-Let\'s say one node gives a value from version 6, but all other nodes give a value from version 7.
+Let's say one node gives a value from version 6, but all other nodes give a value from version 7.
 The client can write the newer value back to that replica.
 This is good for maintaining consensus for values that are frequently read.